 The Hi-Power became the Pistole 640(b).
 How it got to Vietnam I haven’t a clue, but it became all mine for the 32 months I stayed in country and it flew on well over 1,000 sorties while I was a crew chief on a “slick” and for the greater part of my tours on a gunship.

 In September, 1968, I was told I could not extend my tour any longer and I would be going home almost immediately.
 I didn’t have time to go to the local Provost Marshal to get an export license so I passed my beloved Hi-Power off to another crew chief and left for home.

 Over the years, I very much regretted leaving it behind.
 But this past January, that other crew chief, Dale Hensley of South Carolina found me and asked if I wanted my Hi-Power back.

 I can’t begin to describe the flood of emotion that I felt when it arrived at my local FFL.
 Sounds, smells and even the chatter on the aircraft intercom and radios came flooding back.

 It’s pretty rough.
 The cheap ‘bumper’ chrome is thin and pitted, but otherwise it’s just fine.
 I contacted Dave Williams of the Springfield Armory Custom Shop and he agreed to strip the chrome for me and restore the original finish as much as possible.

 The barrel was too badly pitted to fire so I have put it away and replaced it with another.
 I have changed the grips out and saved the originals because I don’t want them to suffer any more hard use.

 It won’t be my everyday carry, but now I have what I consider to be the ultimate BBQ gun.
 It comes with its own story of war and service on three continents.
 How cool is that?

-[This post was originally published in 2014]
+[This article was originally published here in 2014.]